Can dual apprenticeships create better and more equitable social and economic outcomes for young people? A comparative study of India and Mexico

 Funder and Funding Amount

-- Maitra, S. & Maitra, S. (In press).
-Training to be Entrepreneurial: Examining vocational education programmes for young women in Industrial Training Institutes in Kolkata.
-In Philipp Eigenmann, Philipp Gonon & Markus Weil (eds.)
+Maitra, S. and Maitra, S. (2021) Training to be entrepreneurial: Examining vocational education programmes for young women in Industrial Training Institutes (ITI) in Kolkata.
+In: Eigenmann, P., Gonon, P. and Weil, M. (eds.)
 Opening and Extending Vocational Education.
-Switzerland: Peter Lang.
+Series: Studies in vocational and continuing education.
+Peter Lang: Berlin.

 Conference Abstract: CIES 2020 – Education Beyond the Human.
 (Conference was cancelled due to COVID-19, the following abstracts were prepared).